 While not required, if available, please submit 2-3 examples of previous journalism work which may include articles published in a student newspaper, or audio, or video production for a school.
 We prefer work sample items be digital for print items or links to websites for audio or video.
 Hard copies of samples will not be returned.

 The WBGO Media Fellows Program was developed to honor the late Cephas Bowles, who served as President and CEO of WBGO for 20 years.
 As a proud Newark native and lifelong devotee of public radio, he had a passion for creating opportunities that springboard young local leaders into the world of public broadcasting.
 As a WBGO Media Fellow, you will be part of that legacy.

 Submit complete application materials to:

 WBGO/Newark Public Radio

-Application materials must be received no later than April 14th for consideration.
-Successful applicants will be notified by April 28th.
+Application materials must be received no later than April 5th for consideration.